ComScore

 5. Hanging Bat Party Favors

-These snazzy and oh-so cute toilet paper tube bats are a breeze for even the youngest kids to make, thanks to a free printable template for the wings and feet.
+These snazzy and oh-so cute toilet paper tube bats are one of the breeziest Halloween crafts for kids that even the youngest ones in your brood can make, thanks to a free printable template for the wings and feet.
 In fact, the hardest part of this kid-friendly art project is getting your preschooler to wait for the acrylic paint to dry.

 Colorful pony beads are melted into Halloween-themed cookie cutters for a craft that allows kids to hone their fine motor skills while getting creative by experimenting with different patterns and designs.
 Best of all, kids of all ages can participate in every step of the project, right up until the creations are sent to the oven.
 Bottom line: Halloween decor that glows in the dark is about as festive as it gets and the process for making these suncatchers is so cool, it’s sure to excite.